Health benefits of alligator pepper

 What is alligator pepper?

-Alligator pepper is a spice that is well known in the African continent.
+Alligator pepper is a spice that is well known in the African continent for its numerous uses and health benefits.
 It is mostly found in the central and western parts of Africa.
 The common local names for it are mbongo spice, hepper pepper, Afrika kakulesi, ginny pepper, and guinea pepper.
 These names differ from place to place.

 Alligator pepper is made from the seeds and seed pods of Aframomum danielli, which is from the same family as Aframomum melegueta.

 The fruits, leaves, and seeds of alligator pepper serve as flavoring agents for traditional foods.
 Some people use it for treating health conditions like diabetes.
 A 2016 study indicated that it might help treat hypertension, hyperlipidemia, and hypercholesterolemia.